ID1019/elixir-docker-environment/README.md

 ### `./run-elixir.sh`

-Use this to run a specific exs file
+Use this to run a specific exs file, provide an argument such as "your-script-name.exs"

 ### `./run-elixir-it.sh`